 Reported birth defects in children and injuries to pregnant women from taking Paxil during pregnancy included:

 - Spina bifida

 - Absent areas of the skull

 Is it safe to take Paxil during pregnancy?

-The FDA has said that in some cases, the risks associated with a woman’s going off Paxil can outweigh the risks to the baby.
+The U.S. Food and Drug Administration has said that in some cases, the risks associated with a woman’s going off Paxil can outweigh the risks to the baby.
 If you become pregnant while taking Paxil, talk to your doctor before making any changes to your medication.
 The doctor can help you evaluate your risks based on your specific situation.

-If you’re suffering from depression and are pregnant or planning to become pregnant, talk to your doctor about the risks, benefits and alternatives to Paxil or any other drug you might be taking.
+Talk to your doctor about the risks, benefits, and alternatives to Paxil or any other drug you might be taking.